Empire-Strikes-Back/Flula/readme.txt

 - we, games, are single player only - we use no networking
 - we, games, allow copying/pasting generation seed to generate exactly the same game in another program
 - we, games, neither store no use any files
+- we, games, share no library between ourselves

 no security